drshahizan/software-engineering/exercise/uml/uc/uc1.md

 Don't forget to hit the :star: if you like this repo.

-Please answer the following case study question to assess your knowledge in UML.
-You are required to submit your answer file in the submission folder.
-Within the [`submission/sec01`](../submission/sec01) or [`submission/sec02`](../submission/sec02) folder, create a folder with your GitHub ID.
-Name the file as `uc1.md`.

 ## Case Study Question

 # Case Study 1: Hospital Management System